openrndr/openrndr-template/README.md

 ![Maven Central Version](https://img.shields.io/maven-central/v/org.openrndr/openrndr-math-jvm?label=OPENRNDR&color=%23FFC0CB)
 ![Maven Central Version](https://img.shields.io/maven-central/v/org.openrndr.extra/orx-noise-jvm?label=ORX&color=%23FFC0CB)

-Switch to the [next-version branch](https://github.com/openrndr/openrndr-template/tree/next-version) or enter these versions manually in your toml file.
-They can look like "0.4.3" or "0.4.3-alpha4".
-Use the complete string, as in:

-    openrndr = "0.5.0"
-         orx = "0.5.0"

 You can add other dependencies needed by your project to your [build.gradle.kts](build.gradle.kts) file, inside the `dependencies { }` block.

 ⚠️ Remember to reload the Gradle configuration after changing any dependencies.